Contact the TCC Library

 This tutorial from the TCC Library, though targeted for faculty, shows how to use the Wayback Machine as well, starting at the timestamp:

 Sometimes, a Wayback Machine link will be sent in "Open Access" responses to interlibrary loan/document delivery requests if it is the only way to get access to the material.
 Our preference for fulfilling article requests through the Access Services Office is a scan of the print, so that patrons have more context to the provenance of material (ie as something looked in print publication).
-But that is not always possible, efficient, or cost effect.
+But that is not always possible, efficient, or cost effective.

 Though Open Access typically means licensed material freer of typical copyright restrictions, Open Access in the Access Services Office has a wider umbrella definition.
 See below for more information.